anutechofficial/FinMaster/README.md

 ### PMT (Payment)

-The PMT function in Javascript is used to calculate the payment for a loan based on constant payments and a constant interest rate.
+The PMT function is used to calculate the payment for a loan based on constant payments and a constant interest rate.
 This function is helpful in determining the regular payment amount needed to pay off a loan or an investment over a specified period.

 ```javascript
 const pmt = finMaster.PMT(rate, nper, pv, fv, type);